 - Further compression of the image files & minifying of CSS, HTMLs, etc

-It took me actually the whole days to trial and test the changes and in the end, I managed to boost the rank at Page Speed Insights for mobile speed from 35 to 89 and desktop speed from 37 to 90 – a major improvement indeed.
-It is not perfect though as there are some area of improvement available but I am yet to find the solution – more because I yet to understanding the solution plugin settings.
+It took me actually the whole days to try and test the changes and in the end, I managed to boost the rank at Page Speed Insights for mobile speed from 35 to 89 and desktop speed from 37 to 90 – a major improvement indeed.
+It is not perfect though as there is some area of improvement available but I am yet to find the solution – more because of I yet to understanding the solution plugin settings.